The Algarve's Light Stops You in Your Tracks: A Week on Portugal's Golden Coast

 Walking the Cliff Edge

 The Seven Hanging Valleys Trail is 5.7 km of clifftop walking from Praia de Vale Centeanes to Praia da Marinha.
-I'd read descriptions calling it "one of Europe's best walks" and assumed the usual hyperbole.
+Descriptions calling it "one of Europe's best walks" sound like the usual hyperbole.

-The path follows the cliff edge through low scrubland, past sinkholes and blowholes, with constant views over turquoise water to sea stacks and arches.
+The path follows the cliff edge through low scrubland, past sinkholes and blowholes, with constant views over turquoise water to sea stacks and arches — the same heart-in-throat exposure you feel peering off the bridge in Spain's clifftop town of Ronda.
 Every few hundred meters, a new cove opens up below — some with tiny beaches, some with water so clear you can see the rocky bottom 10 meters down.

 The trail has no shade.
-I walked it in June with a hat, a liter of water, and SPF 50, and I still felt the sun's intent.
+Walk it in June with a hat, a liter of water, and SPF 50, and you'll still feel the sun's intent.
 Allow 2.5-3 hours one-way.
 The cliffs are limestone and actively eroding — stay behind the railings and fences.
-This is not overly cautious advice; cliff collapses happen here annually.
+This isn't overly cautious advice; cliff collapses happen here annually.

 Praia da Marinha at the trail's end is the reward: a small cove beneath dramatic arches and sea stacks, consistently ranked among Europe's best beaches.
 Free.
-I swam in water so clear that my feet looked like they belonged to someone else, floating detached in blue.
+Swim here and the water runs so clear your feet look like they belong to someone else, floating detached in blue.

 The Far West